-A. Serious Injury or Illness
+2.1 Serious Injury or Illness

-- 1. In the case of a member of the Armed Forces, including the National Guard or Reserves, an injury or illness incurred by the member in the line of duty on active duty in the Armed Forces (or existed before the beginning of the member's active duty and was aggravated by service in the line of duty on active duty) that may render the member medically unfit to perform the duties of the member's office, grade, rank or rating, and - 2.
-In the case of a covered veteran an injury or illness that was incurred by the member in line of duty on active duty in the Armed Forces or that existed before the beginning of the member's active duty and was aggravated by service in line of duty on active duty in Armed Forces, and manifested itself before or after the member became a veteran, and is: - a) a continuation of a serious injury or illness incurred or aggravated while a member of the Armed Forces and rendered the service member unable to perform the duties of his/her office grade, rank or, rating; or - a physical or mental condition for which the covered veteran has received a Veterans Affairs Service-Related Disability Rating, and the rating is based in whole or in part, on the condition precipitating the need for leave; or
+- 2.1.1 In the case of a member of the Armed Forces, including the National Guard or Reserves, an injury or illness incurred by the member in the line of duty on active duty in the Armed Forces or existed before the beginning of the member's active duty and was aggravated by service in the line of duty on active duty, and that may render the member medically unfit to perform the duties of the member's office, grade, rank or rating, and - 2.1.2 In the case of a covered veteran an injury or illness that was incurred by the member in line of duty on active duty in the Armed Forces or that existed before the beginning of the member's active duty and was aggravated by service in line of duty on active duty in Armed Forces, and manifested itself before or after the member became a veteran, and is: - 2.1.2.1 A continuation of a serious injury or illness incurred or aggravated when the covered veteran was a member of the Armed Forces and rendered the

-- c) a physical or mental condition that substantially impairs the covered veteran's ability to secure or follow a substantially gainful occupation by reason of a disability (s) related to military service, or would do so absent treatment; or - d) an injury including a psychological injury on the basis of which the covered veteran has been enrolled in the Department of Veteran's Affairs Program of Comprehensive Assistance for Family Caregivers.
+- servicemember unable to perform the duties of the servicemember's office, grade, rank or, rating; or - 2.1.2.2 A physical or mental condition for which the covered veteran has received a U.S. Department of Veterans Affairs Service-Related Disability Rating (VASRD) of 50 percent or greater, and such VASRD rating is based, in whole or in part, on the condition precipitating the need for military caregiver leave; or - 2.1.2.3 A physical or mental condition that substantially impairs the covered veteran's ability to secure or follow a substantially gainful occupation by reason of a disability (s) related to military service, or would do so absent treatment; or - 2.1.2.4 An injury, including a psychological injury, on the basis of which the covered veteran has been enrolled in the Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers.